clojurewerkz/meltdown/README.md

 (mr/notify reactor "other" {:other :payload}) ;; will fire none
 ```

-That means that all three handlers will receive a payload.
+In the example above all three handlers will receive the event.

 Regular expression selectors are used whenever you want to match one or
-many event keys based on some pattern, for example:
+many event keys based on a pattern, for example:

 ```clj
 (mr/on reactor (R "USA.*") (fn [event] (usa-handler event)))